USM279/driver-drowsiness-detection/README.md

 * Detect yawning more accurately
 * Optimize for deployment on mobile (TensorFlow Lite)
-* Add driver ID recognition and alert logging
+* Add driver ID recognition and alert logging ( for Commercial Uses )